aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 ---
 ### AdapterDevice
-Device Identifier for the controller to read from.
-This referenced server must be present in the Devices section of the adapter referred to by the ProtocolAdapter attribute of the source.
+Device Identifier for the device to read from.
+This referenced device must be present in the Devices section of the adapter referred to by the ProtocolAdapter attribute of the source.

 **Type**: String

-Must be an identifier of a server in the [Controllers](#Controllers) section of the [ADS adapter](#AdsAdapterConfiguration) used by the source.
+Must be an identifier of a server in the [Devices](#Devices) section of the [ADS adapter](#AdsAdapterConfiguration) used by the source.

 ---
 ### Channels
-The channels configuration for an ADS source holds configuration data to read values from fields on the source controller.
+The channels configuration for an ADS source holds configuration data to read values from fields on the source device.
 The element is a map indexed by the channel identifier.
 Channels can be "commented" out by adding a "#" at the beginning of the identifier of that channel.